As a personal fitness coach, I work closely with my clients and dietitians to make their weight loss efforts as effective as possible.

 The study highlighted that it wasn’t just the caffeine content of black tea that could be triggering improved fat reduction.

-One tip I got from my dietitian is to make homemade iced tea without sugar to get that fat loss boost in the summer months as well.
+One tip I got from my dietitian is to make homemade iced tea without sugar to lose weight over the summer months as well.

 It’s very refreshing and is great to sip on at the gym to remain hydrated.